alshedivat/al-folio/INSTALL.md

 Note that when you run it for the first time, it will download a docker image of size 400MB or so.
 To see the template running, open your browser and go to `http://localhost:8080`.
 You should see a copy of the theme's demo website.

 Now, feel free to customize the theme however you like (don't forget to change the name!).
-After you are done, you can use the same command (`docker compose up`) to render the webpage with all you changes.
-Also, make sure to commit your final changes.
+Also, your changes should be automatically rendered in real-time (or maybe after a few seconds).

 > To change port number, you can edit `docker-compose.yml` file.